Appdynamics/victorops-alerting-extension/README.md

 This alerting extension is only meant for on-premise or dedicated controllers.

 ## Use Case
 VictorOps is an on-call management + incident notification platform.
-The VictorOps alerting extension enables AppDynamics to post health rule violation events as custom alerts to VictopOps.
+The VictorOps alerting extension enables AppDynamics to post AppDynamics events as custom alerts to VictopOps.
 The payload of the alert has a link to AppDynamics for a thorough diagnosis of the event.

 ### Prerequisites